okx/okexchain-docs/building-modules/wasm-module/bytecraft.md

  bytecraft deploy my-wasm-dapp --signer test --network testnet
 ```

 In this case, `test`, as our signer.
-The signer account will be responsible for paying the gas fee associated with deploying the contract to the exchain blockchain and will be assigned as the owner of the project.
+The signer account will be responsible for paying the gas fee associated with deploying the contract to the OKTC blockchain and will be assigned as the owner of the project.

 The network is specified with `testnet`. your  contract will be deployed to OKTC `testnet`